 1. The charm of Thai Food

-One of the best parts of traveling to Thailand for a lot of people is the food.
+One of the best parts of traveling to Thailand for a lot of people is food.
 The variety of foods from the most famous Thai dish, pad Thai, to different curries, seafood, soups, salads, and noodles makes sure that there will always be something to suit your taste.

 There is no difference if you are having the food in a restaurant or a street food center, the dishes are remarkably inexpensive.

 Prices in Thailand are unbelievably low.
-Hotels and guesthouses, transportation fares, food and almost anything else is so much affordable that is incomparable with other destinations in the world.
+Hotels and guesthouses, transportation fares, food, and almost anything else is so much affordable that is incomparable with other destinations in the world.
 You can simply manage to have all three meals of a day with less than 15 USD.

-These differences in costs made Thailand an ideal place to host both low-budget and luxurious travelers, as well as shopping lovers looking for a bargain to hunt.
+These differences in costs made Thailand an ideal place to host both low-budget and luxurious travelers, as well as shopping-lovers looking for a bargain to hunt.

 With numerous festivals, it seems like Thailand is in love with them.
 They have different festivals all over the country which have one thing in common, they all are entertaining.
 Try to participate in one of them as you visit Thailand.

 As the main reason for a lot of travelers to visit Thailand, it is obvious that it homes some of the best beaches in the world.
-Whether a part of the mainland or in one of the islands, a weather that is rarely unclear, pure water almost everywhere, combined with some delicious seafood is all you need to have the best experience of your life in a tropical paradise.
+Whether a part of the mainland or in one of the islands, weather which is rarely unclear, pure water almost everywhere, combined with some delicious seafood is all you need to have the best experience of your life in a tropical paradise.

 Locals often hold festivals or have beach soccer matches at night, so the beaches will neither get empty nor boring.

 Thailand is a paradise for shopping, and that is a reason why numerous people travel to Thailand.
-With countless shopping malls as well as various local markets, everything can form luxurious antiques to secondhand items be easily found with a reasonable price.
-Although there are some famous shopping centers like Chatuchak in Bangkok and Chiang Mai’s Night Bazaar, but there are a lot more places to shop that brings an incomparable experience of shopping.
+With countless shopping malls as well as various local markets, everything can form luxurious antiques to secondhand items be easily found at a reasonable price.
+Although there are some famous shopping centers like Chatuchak in Bangkok and Chiang Mai’s Night Bazaar, there are a lot more places to shop that brings an incomparable experience of shopping.

 7. The Wildlife

-Almost 4,000 kilograms of fruit as a gift to thank monkeys for bringing tourists, in the Pra Prang Sam Yot temple in Lopburi province shows the magnificent role of the wildlife as an attraction for tourists.
+Almost 4,000 kilograms of fruit as a gift to thank monkeys for bringing tourists, in the Pra Prang Sam Yot temple in Lopburi province show the magnificent role of the wildlife as an attraction for tourists.